4 Simple Elements for a Happy Parrot

 Balance.
 Personal responsibility.
 Honest awareness.
-Simple facts not opinions, these are the elements that support a healthy and happy companion parrot lifestyle.
+Empathy.
+These are the elements that support a healthy and happy companion parrot relationship.
+All relationships, actually.